 Cognitive Behavioural Therapy (CBT)

-Most importantly, the therapist helps the client become their own agent of change by guiding them to get their actions in line with their broader goals and values of life.
-At the end of treatment the focus will be on how to ensure that improvements are maintained.
+Most importantly, the therapist helps the client become their own agent of change.
+They do this by guiding them to help get their actions in line with their broader goals and values of life.
+Finally, at the end of treatment, the focus will be on how to ensure that improvements are maintained.